revolist/revogrid-docs/tests/e2e/docs/scenarios/planning.md

 Baseline screenshot coverage also includes **1440×900/dark and 1280×720/light** for this route, as recorded by the central reviewer.
 Baseline inspection does not imply that every interaction below ran at both settings; narrow-screen evidence is tracked centrally.

 Central browser review executed at **1280×720, dark theme** on 2026-09-08.
 Root reviewer opened Grid, Kanban, Gantt, Scheduler and Calendar and inspected screenshots.
-Initial count was 60/100; Maya search settled at 12/100.
-Kanban showed four Maya cards in each of Planned/In progress/Blocked and zero Done.
+The current fixture shows 100/100 initially; Maya search settles at 20/100.
 Gantt showed names/bars and Today marker.
-Resource Scheduler showed five owners; Maya events were outside its initial visible Sep 7 window.
+Resource Scheduler showed five owners.
 Calendar showed September 2026 Maya events.
-Code drawer switched to React file `planning.react.tsx`, retained the then-visible Vue live-framework label (removed by later concurrent source-panel changes), closed on Escape, returned focus to Code and preserved Maya query.
+Code drawer switched to React file `planning.react.tsx`, closed on Escape, returned focus to Code and preserved Maya query.

 A concurrent Vite/HMR rebuild at approximately 11:35:50 UTC reset planning state and reported CSS/module reload failures before recovery.
 Browser observations therefore describe the live development tree, not an immutable clean checkout.
-Subsequent central review also tested an unmatched query → 0/100, then keyboard clearing → 60/100, and inspected light-mode screenshots at 1440×900, 960×800 and 390×844.
+Subsequent central review also tested an unmatched query → 0/100, then keyboard clearing → 100/100, and inspected light-mode screenshots at 1440×900, 960×800 and 390×844.
 Task mutation, drag and fullscreen were not executed; screenshots alone do not establish every mobile interaction.

 ## Source and existing coverage